Research_RB2

 Medical Sensors & Devices

-Combining materials, data science, and device architecture to create implantable and wearable medical sensors and devices that change the study and treatment of diseases and injuries.
+Combining materials, data science, and device architecture to create implantable and wearable medical sensors and devices that change the study and treat diseases and injuries.

 Protein Engineering & Synthetic Biology

-Developing new proteins, peptides, nucleic acids and systems with designed properties.
+Developing new proteins, peptides, nucleic acids and systems with designed properties and predictable behaviors.
 We repurpose biological cells as factories allowing simple large-scale low-cost manufacturing of complex macromolecules.

 Neural Engineering